leizongmin/js-xss/README.md

 ### Customize the handler function for matched tags

-By specefing the handler function with `onTag`:
+By specifying the handler function with `onTag`:

 ```JavaScript
 function onTag (tag, html, options) {